Nancy Wilson (rock musician): Personal life

 Wilson dated bandmates Roger Fisher and Michael Derosier during the early years of Heart.
 In 1981, Wilson's friend Kelly Curtis introduced her to screenwriter Cameron Crowe; Wilson married him on July 27, 1986.
-After numerous failed fertility treatments, Wilson and Crowe conceived via an egg donor and surrogate, and the surrogate gave birth to twin sons, Curtis Wilson and William "Billy" James Crowe, in January 2000.
+After numerous failed fertility treatments, Wilson and Crowe conceived via an egg donor and surrogate, and the surrogate gave birth to twin sons in January 2000.
 The marriage ended in divorce in 2010, with the couple citing irreconcilable differences.

 In 2011, Wilson began dating Geoff Bywater, who worked in music production on television shows for Fox.
 They were engaged in 2012 and married on April 28, 2012, in Mill Valley, California.

 On the morning of August 27, 2016, Ann Wilson's husband, Dean Wetter, was arrested for physically assaulting Nancy Wilson's 16-year-old twin sons.
-The incident took place during a Heart performance at the White River Amphitheater in Auburn, Washington the previous night.
+The incident took place during a Heart performance at the White River Amphitheater in Auburn, Washington, the previous night.
 The sisters' relationship was strained by the incident.
-Wetter pleaded guilty to two nonfelony assault charges in the fourth degree.
+Wetter pleaded guilty to two non-felony assault charges in the fourth degree.
 Nancy Wilson later commented: "I'm an eternal optimist because I'm from a really strong, tight family, and I don't think any drama that's temporary is going to change our strong relationship.
 We just have to get through this first.
 It's been kind of a nightmare."
-In February 2019, Heart announced that its hiatus had ended and that the band would embark on the Love Alive tour in the summer.
+In February 2019, Heart announced that its hiatus had ended and that the band would embark on the Love Alive tour that summer.